-I was born in Seattle, Washington and moved to California at a young age with my family, following my father’s medical career.
-We settled first in San Jose and then Saratoga, where my parents raised four children on two acres along with lots of chickens, a few dogs, cats, and horses, plus the occasional raccoon.
+I was born in Seattle, Washington and moved to California at a young age with my family, where my father established his medical practice.
+We settled first in San Jose and then Saratoga, where my parents raised four children on a few acres along with lots of chickens, a few dogs, cats, and horses, plus the occasional raccoon.
 Our property included a productive fruit orchard, that was a remnant from a historic ranch.
 My mother maintained the orchard, myriad other fruit trees, and a large berry and vegetable garden.

 As I matured, the pace of urban growth accelerated.
 I witnessed the orchard landscape being plowed under for suburban development throughout the Valley.
 The haphazard and relentless change made a deep impression on me as did the growing environmental movement of the 1970s.
 These influences led me to study land resources planning at Stanford and later to pursue a masters degree in city and regional planning at UC Berkeley, which were the foundation of my professional career.
-Pursuing other paths along the way, I studied city planning in Scandinavia and traveled extensively throughout Europe, where I was inspired by their traditions of fine cuisine, beautiful pastries, hand made cheeses and wines, that were not yet part of American culture.
+Pursuing other paths along the way, I studied city planning in Scandinavia and traveled extensively throughout Europe, where I was inspired by their traditions of fine cuisine, beautiful pastries, hand made cheeses, and wines.
+At the time, these food experiences were not yet widely available in America’s food culture.
 I have been a student of these culinary traditions in Bay Area cooking schools ever since.

 Returning home to raise my own family, I worked to find a balance (I am a Libra, after all) of nurturing family and friends through my love of cooking with a vision of sustainable growth and change.
 I believe that the health of our region lies in finding ways to protect natural resources and agriculture close to our urban areas.